HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 When implementing a mobile friendly website with a dynamic serving configuration -in which you show different HTMLs of the same page based on the used device- it is recommended to add a Vary "User-Agent" HTTP header to help search engines discover the mobile content when crawling the website, as it informs that the response varies depending on the user agent.

-Only 13.48% of the mobile home pages and 12.6% of the desktop ones were found to specify a Vary "User-Agent" in their HTTP headers.
+Only 13.48% of the mobile pages and 12.6% of the desktop ones were found to specify a Vary "User-Agent" in their HTTP headers.

 ```html
 <link rel="alternate" media="only screen and (max-width: 640px)">